ECE5466/MorseCodeCommunicator/README.md

 Goal: Morse code input from screen taps is sent over SMS.
 Made for accessibility for visual impairments.

 ## Current status
 Short and long taps are displayed on the screen as dots and dashes.
-Shake the phone to clear the screen.
+Shake the phone to clear the screen and send a dummy message to a hard-coded phone number.

 ## Requirements
 * Android Studio